DK3QN's Ham Radio Menu

 not call him.

-Also heard SV1BTR with a very good signal (audio file here, ca. 3.4 MB, sri for the voices in the background), whom
+SV1BTR with a very good signal (audio file here, ca. 3.4 MB, sri for the voices in the background), whom

 I tried to reach a little later than this recording was done.
 Unfortunately propagations had dropped-down by then and